atick-faisal/label-studio/docs/source/tutorials/yolo.md

 image: "/tutorials/yolo.png"
 ---

-# YOLO ML backend for Label Studio
+# YOLO ML backend for Annotation Hub

-The YOLO ML backend for Label Studio is designed to integrate advanced object detection, segmentation, classification, and video object tracking capabilities directly into Label Studio.
+The YOLO ML backend for Annotation Hub is designed to integrate advanced object detection, segmentation, classification, and video object tracking capabilities directly into Annotation Hub.

 This integration allows you to leverage powerful YOLOv8 models for various machine learning tasks, making it easier to annotate large datasets and ensure high-quality predictions.